Preview & Edit

 In the story, the writer-father struggles to create a book about the controversial but highly influential Yorkshire poet Ted Hughes.
 Hughes was a critical 20th-century poet.
 His 1970 collection of poems, Crow: From the Life and Songs of the Crow, was a departure from his earlier work, where he returned to nature and processed his own grief from the suicide of his wife, Sylvia Plath.
 Hughes' work was instrumental to Porter's conception of grief and love.
 The father and the sons are unnamed, but the narration moves between their thoughts and the crow's, and thus we develop a sense of their needs, personalities, and individual devastation.
 In the 2019 play adaptation of Grief Is the Thing With Feathers, writer/director Edna Walsh had the parts of Crow and Dad played by the same actor (an alluring Cillian Murphy).
 A departure from the book but a commentary on the force of the father to love and enable his family.
 Read more.

-One line from the crow sticks with me: "He didn't see me against the blackness of his trauma."
+One line from The Crow sticks with me: "He didn't see me against the blackness of his trauma."
 Indeed, the senses fold, don't they?
 It's a cruel trick of light, grief; even a giant crow in the entryway could seem normal.
 Touch is quite present, however, constant.

 We hold on, literally.